 Travel north on 10th Street NW for 2 blocks to #511.

 President Abraham Lincoln was assassinated in the theatre in April 1865.
 The building houses a Lincoln Museum and an active theatre.
 Lincoln was taken across the street to a room in Petersen House where he died the next morning.

 For more information about visiting the theatre and Petersen House, including timed-entry tickets, check Ford’s Theatre’s Visit Us webpage.

 Take 9th Street back to Pennsylvania and continue east.

 US Navy Memorial Plaza and the Naval Heritage Center

 The memorial honors the men and women of the Navy, Marine Corps, Coast Guard and the Merchant Marine who serve in both war and peace.
 Adjacent to the memorial plaza is the Naval Heritage Center.
 Learn about the sea services.
 Registration and searching for active service members and veterans is also available.

 National Archives Museum

 Since 1800, the Congress has occupied the Capitol.
 The growing government’s space needs required expansion of the building several times.
 The original construction was less grandiose than what we see today.
 In December 1863, the Statue of Freedom was placed on the top of a new cast iron central dome.
-It stands 287 feet above the east plaza.
+It stands 287 feet (87 metres) above the east plaza.

 Across First Street SE is the Library of Congress in the Thomas Jefferson Building.